inchworks/quizinch/docs/install-4-customise.md

 `strip.png` is the image shown on the left edge of each slide.

 [realfavicongenerator.net][1] was used to generate the default set of favicon files.
 If you want your own set, take care to generate all of these:
+ - favicon-96x96.png
-- android-chrome-192x192.png
+ - favicon.svg
-- android-chrome-512x512.png
+ - favicon.ico
  - apple-touch-icon.png
-- apple-touch-icon-152x152-precomposed.png
-- favicon.ico
-- favicon-16x16.png
-- favicon-32x32.png
-- mstile-150x150.png
+ - web-app-manifest-192x192.png
-- safari-pinned-tab.svg
+ - web-app-manifest-512x512.png

-The following may be left unchanged (although realfavicongenerator.net will make them for you):
+site.webmanifest may be left unchanged, although realfavicongenerator.net will make it for you.
-- browserconfig.xml
-- site.webmanifest

 ### Configuration Parameters
 The essential items are shown in docker-compose.yml.
 See [configuration.yml]({{ site.baseurl }}{% link configuration.yml.md %}) for the full set of options.